bitwarden/help/_articles/getting-started/getting-started-organizations.md

 {% image organizations/personal-vault-org-enabled.png Organization-enabled Vault %}

-[Collections](#get-to-know-collections) are a lot like [Folders]({{site.baseurl}}/article/folders/) in that they organize the shared items in your Vault.
+[Collections](#get-to-know-collections) are a lot like [Folders]({{site.baseurl}}/article/folders/) in that they organize the Organization-owned items in your Vault.
 Like anything else in the **Filters** menu, selecting a Collection will filter listed Vault items down to only the ones in that Collection.

-### Shared Items
+### Items Shared from an Organization

-You probably don't have a [shared item](#share-a-login) yet, but when you do it will be displayed in your Vault with a {% icon fa-share-alt %} **Shared** icon:
+You probably don't have a [item shared from an organization](#share-a-login) yet, but when you do it will be displayed in your Vault with a {% icon fa-cube %} **Shared** icon:

 {% image /organizations/collection-shared-item.png Shared Item icon %}

 Shared items are **owned** by the Organization.
 This means that anyone with permission can alter the item or delete it, which would remove it from your Vault as well.

-## Share a Login
+## Move an Item to the Organization

-The last step on the road to secure sharing is to create a shared a Vault item.
-An existing [Vault item]({{site.baseurl}}/article/managing-items/#add-a-vault-item) can be shared after it's created, but for this guide, we'll focus on creating a **new** shared Login from your Personal Vault:
+The last step on the road to secure sharing is to create an item and move it to the Organization so it can be shared.
+An existing [Vault item]({{site.baseurl}}/article/managing-items/#add-a-vault-item) can be moved to the Organization after it's created, but for this guide, we'll focus on creating a **new** Login from your Personal Vault:

 1. On the {% icon fa-lock %} **My Vault** page, select the {% icon fa-plus %} **Add Item** button.
 2. Fill in all the relevant information for your new Login item (e.g. Username and Password).
 The item can be anything you want both yourself and the other Organization user to have access to, for example a family streaming account.
 3. In the **Ownership** section at the bottom of the Add Item Panel, select your Organization to designate the item for sharing.
-4. Select one or more **Collections** to share this item into.
+4. Select one or more **Collections** to put this item into.
 Generally, users of two-person Organizations setup access for both users for all Collections.
-In larger or more complex Organizations, which Collection you share the item into will determine who can access it.
+In larger or more complex Organizations, which Collection you put the item into will determine who can access it.
-5. Select the **Save** button to finishing creating the shared item.
+5. Select the **Save** button to finishing creating the Organization-owned item.

-This new shared item will be accessible to both yourself and the other Organization user!
+This new item will be accessible to both yourself and the other Organization user!
 As long as both users can access the Collection it's in, it will appear for both in the Organization Vault and in the **My Vault** view alongside other personal Vault items.

 ## Congratulations!